 Spring BootCLI leverages on auto-configuration and starter poms.

-Spring Boot Starters help in the dependency management of a complicated project.
+They help in the dependency management of a complicated project.
 They help in cutting down the added dependencies count by adding only one dependency.
+The

 Spring boot starters is attached below in the table.